Italy - Factors to watch on July 2

 ECONOMY

-Italy posted a state sector budget surplus of 7.7 billion euros ($10.5 billion) in June compared with a surplus of 13.55 billion euros in June 2013, the Economy Ministry said on Tuesday.
+Italy posted a state sector budget surplus of 12.3 billion euros ($13.60 billion) in June, compared with a surplus of 7.5 billion euros in June 2014, the Treasury said on Wednesday.
+[ID:nR1N0YU015

 COMPANIES